 Let us look at both in some more detail:

-What is SMT (Surface Mount Technology)?
+What is SMT in electronics?

 Surface Mount Technology is a relatively newer way of arranging components on the printed circuit board.
 Prior to this, components were arranged using through holes where component leads are placed into drilled holes on a bare PCB.
 Surface Mount Technology, on the other hand, involves soldering the components directly onto the boards.
 Since there is no need to pass leads through the PCB, the process is far quicker as well as cost-efficient.
-The big advantage with SMT PCB assembly is that it saves space.
+The big advantage of SMT PCB assembly is that it saves space.
 What it means is that more components can be housed on a smaller board.
 In times of miniaturization of devices, its advantage cannot be overstated.

-Mounting- This refers to placing the surface mount components accurately onto the pads.
+This refers to placing the surface mount components accurately onto the pads.

-Reflow Soldering- This process involves melting the solder paste by passing the board and components through a hot oven.
+This process involves melting the solder paste by passing the board and components through a hot oven.

 As is evident from the above processes, SMT is an intricate process that involves applying the right amount of solder paste to mount each component.
 SMT also lends itself to automation as machines can be programmed to mount components on the PCB in a short time frame.
 This ensures accuracy while also speeding up the production process and making go-to-market that much quicker.

-Some of the other advantages of SMT include:
+Some of the other advantages of SMT

 - Significant savings in weight and real estate.